 Effective fire safety precautions were in place, including, fire detection and containment arrangements and multiple fire exits were also available throughout the centre.
 Fire drills were occurring on a regular basis and records demonstrated that staff could effectively support residents to safely evacuate the centre.
-A waking night staff arrangement was also in place, meaning that should a fire occur at night, staff were available to quickly respond to it.
-A personal evacuation plan was in place for each resident: however, these required further review to ensure they gave clarity on specific support each resident required to evacuate. furthermore, although there was a fire procedure available at the centre, it also required further review to ensure it gave additional clarity on how staff respond to fire at the centre.
+A personal evacuation plan was in place for each resident.